Early College Program

 Can a student enter Early College in any grade (9th-12th)?

 The Early College program has been designed to meet the developmental and foundational education needs of our students.
 In addition, courses have been sequenced to allow for high school graduation as well as completion of course prerequisites.
-To that end, the course sequences have been designed to begin in 9th grade.
+To that end, students can apply in 9th grade and the course sequences have been designed to begin in 10th grade.
 Michigan Department of Education does allow for Early College participation by 11th grade, however, the number of college credits the student may earn will be limited.

 Who is eligible for Early College?

-Any student in 9th-11th grade may be eligible for Early College, however, all students must take the COMPASS test to be placed in appropriate college courses and students must also complete course prerequisites for all college courses.
+Any student in 10th-11th grade may be eligible for Early College, however, all students will placed in appropriate college courses and students must also complete course prerequisites for all college courses.

 How does a student apply for Early College?

 Any interested student may enroll at TCAPS and apply for Early College at Northwestern Michigan College.
-A simple application form and free placement testing will be required, as will a commitment by students and their parents to work diligently through the entire Early College program.
+A simple application form and essay submission will be required, as will a commitment by students and their parents to work diligently through the entire Early College program.
 TCAPS and NMC are committed to preparing students for success in a global economy and society, making this program uniquely positioned to offer focused learning goals for students.
+Students can apply in 9th grade with courses beginning in 10th grade.

 How do I find out more about Early College?